ClementMetz/LatticeQ/README.md

 # LatticeQ

-This is the user manual for LatticeQ source code from the paper Lattice Quantization (ICML 2022 blind submission).
-This code is strictly reserved for the use of reviewers and area chairs of ICML 2022 and should not be distributed.
+This is the user manual for LatticeQ source code from the paper Lattice Quantization https://ieeexplore.ieee.org/document/10137188
+(DATE 2023).

 ## Requirements